phatt-23/POS-Obsidian/POS/OSI RM 1-3/Open System Interconnection Reference Model.md

 	5) Session Layer
 	6) Presentation Layer
 	7) Application Layer
+	- each provides their own set of functions the layer above can use
+		- some of which are common to more layers
+			- error detection and correction
+			- flow control
+			- fragment and reassembly (of long messages)
+			- mapping of sessions to lower layers ()

 ## Physical Layer
 - takes care of physical bit stream transfer between neighboring systems